syedzubinhafiz/supermario/design-docs/REQ3_Class_Responsibilities.md

 5. Methods:

-   Overriden getAction() method that requires Koopa object and game map as input.
+   Overridden getAction() method that requires Koopa object and game map as input.
 Will check if Koopa is on map.
    Returns null always so playTurn does not receive any actions for Koopa object.